Bauhaus Archive: Collection

 The collection documents the history of Bauhaus in art, teaching, architecture and design.
 The collection includes teaching materials, workshop models, architectural plans and models, photographs, documents and a library.

 The Bauhaus archive looks after works by Lyonel Feininger, Johannes Itten, Paul Klee, Wassily Kandinsky, László Moholy-Nagy, Werner Drewes, Gunta Stölzl and Oskar Schlemmer.
 The comprehensive graphic collection includes drawings, watercolours and prints.

 Activities

 Apart from the permanent exhibition, each year there are about four special exhibitions.
 There are also lectures, workshops and discussions, exhibitions in the sculpture yard, readings and concerts.
 The Bauhaus Archive in Berlin has long held the only official Bauhaus trademark label to reproduce a limited number of Bauhaus designs.

+The Bauhaus centenary in 2019 provided an opportunity to celebrate the enduring legacy and global influence of the Bauhaus.
+Guided by the overarching claim “Rethinking the World,” the anniversary highlighted the continued relevance of Bauhaus ideas and demonstrated how its interdisciplinary approach continues to shape art, design, architecture, and society today.
+The Bauhaus Archive was one of the key institutions alongside the Bauhaus Dessau Foundation and the Klassik Stiftung Weimar (Bauhaus Cooperation).
+Among the many highlights were a major opening festival at the Academy of Arts in Berlin and the anniversary exhibition "original bauhaus" at the Berlinische Galerie.
+This internationally acclaimed exhibition was the most successful in the museum's history, attracting over 130,000 visitors and presenting around 1,000 original Bauhaus works.